 The resurgence that outboard motors have had in the past few years has many owners considering repowering their boats.
 Whether it’s a financial matter and a new boat isn’t an option or the fact that a given owner loves the layout of his current model and the engines are just tired, more people are looking at repowering.

-It can be as easy sticking with the same brand and power and bolting on newer versions or maybe a more complicated project that changes the horsepower and number of engines.
+It can be as easy as sticking with the same brand and power and bolting on newer versions or maybe a more complicated project that changes the horsepower and number of engines.
 Let’s take a closer look at each step individually.

 Consumer Caveat.
-Remember, that many boat builders did not realize until around 1980-85 that polyester resin is water permeable – that’s when builders started using vinylester resin which is not.
+Remember, many boat builders did not realize until around 1980-85 that polyester resin is water permeable – that’s when builders started using vinylester resin, which is not.
 Some builders were slower to adopt this resin as a skin coat than others.
 Your boat may be heavy because of added water weight.

 Most outboard boat owners care about top speed, so we will address it.
 On any given hull engines with same horsepower should theoretically have the same top speed.
 But there is more than horsepower and weight that makes one engine different than another.
-The lower unit gear ratio and the prop geometry are two other defining factors.
-Generally, every engine is engineered for a specific purpose and the gear ratio that is dialed-in is a careful calculation that takes into account the strengths and weaknesses of the engine, the performance desired, and the prop geometry that is recommended.
+The lower-unit gear ratio and the prop geometry are two other defining factors.
+Generally, every engine is engineered for a specific purpose and the gear ratio that is dialed in is a careful calculation that takes into account the strengths and weaknesses of the engine, the performance desired, and the prop geometry that is recommended.

 Prop geometry is also a variable that an owner can largely control.
 Certain pitch and diameters will produce a higher top speed than others, but usually at the expense of other characteristics.
-Likewise a boat propped for maximum fuel efficiency at normal cruising speeds will usually not produce the highest top speed possible.
+Likewise, a boat propped for maximum fuel efficiency at normal cruising speeds will usually not produce the highest top speed possible.
 The props generally recommended by the engine maker are a fair compromise between top speed and fuel efficiency.